AutodeskGames/stingray-docs/source/interactive_release_notes/release_notes/readme_1.5.md

 For scenes with HDR information, there is now an auto exposure component for your shading environment.
 This component gives basic control over the auto exposure feature.
 You can control min and max exposure, exposure input threshold, and adaptation speed and damping.
 This lets you create effects of blinding light, and eye adaptation when entering darker areas.
 Crucially, this component lets you utilize the full HDR range of your scenes.

 Accompanying the auto-exposure component, we’ve added a new rendering debug mode with a histogram and average luminance view.
-For more information, see ~{ Adapt scenes to different lighting environments }~.
+For more information, see [Adapt scenes to different lighting environments](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=adapt-scenes-to-different-lighting-environments).

 ### Blend Shape workflows

 You can now use blend shapes/morph targets within Stingray.
 A full suite of tools let you import, preview, control and animate the blend shapes on your meshes.
-See ~{ Blend Shapes }~.
+See [Blend Shapes](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=blend-shapes).

 These tools are implemented as a plug-in that takes full advantage of the extended extensibility features of Stingray 1.5.

 ### Easy access to example projects

 A new tab in the Project Manager makes it easy to get sample projects from Creative Market.
 Download example projects and game projects using the new **Online Examples** tab.
-See ~{ Download assets and example projects }~.
+See [Download assets and example projects](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=download-assets-and-example-projects).

 **NOTE from the future:** As of release 1.8, online projects are now available through the [Autodesk Gamedev portal](https://gamedev.autodesk.com/stingray/plugins?category=586fed650af2de001bffaa6f), along with other free assets and environments!